Technology and Writing

 Part of working anywhere meant that I learned to keep my lifestyle simple and streamlined.
 I like to find the easiest (and cheapest) way to keep things running smoothly.

-I had a small computer repair shop where I like to revive computers that people think are dead or at least non-functioning.
+I had a small computer repair shop where I revived computers that people thought were dead or at least non-functioning.
 When I realized that 90% of the computers that came into the shop were suffering from malware attacks, I found ways that people can prevent this kind of disruption in their computer world.

 How I Learned